Secret-key-based physical layer security for feedback-aided unsourced random access: Proposed SURA Scheme

 To ensure data confidentiality, the $i$th user encrypts its bit sequence $\mathbf{w}_i\in \{0,1\}^B$ using its secret key $\mathbf{s}_i \in \{0,1\}^{S}$ obtained in~\eqref{eq_secretKey}.
 Specifically, a keystream $\mathbf{k}_i$ of length $B$ bits is generated from $\mathbf{s}_i$ as

-where $\mathbf{T} \in \{0,1\}^{S \times B}$ is a publicly known binary matrix, and $\bmod 2$ denotes bitwise modulo-2 (XOR) operation.
+where $\mathbf{T} \in \{0,1\}^{S \times B}$ is a publicly known binary matrix whose entries are independently drawn according to a Bernoulli$(1/2)$ distribution.
+This random construction ensures that, with high probability, the mapping $\mathbf{s}_i \mapsto \mathbf{k}_i$ is injective and induces a uniform ensemble over a subspace of size $2^S$.
+Consequently, the generated keystreams are statistically symmetric and uniformly distributed over their image, which plays a key role in establishing the intrinsic ambiguity at the eavesdropper.
 The ciphertext is then obtained by a bitwise XOR operation between the bit sequence and the keystream, i.e.,